xp4xbox/Batch-Farm-Simulator/README.md

 What's left is:

--Finishing the "Harvest Crops" function (so far only harvest corn is complete) -Adding option to sell harvested crops
+-Adding option to sell harvested crops
 -The entire tend to animals menu
 -Adding the ability to rase the players level